HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

  ((ToMemoryDataLoadEventListener)listener).LastProgressRecieivedByTaskName["REDACTING Names"].Progress.Value);
 ```

-Finally we have the test case `LoggerTestCase.ToDatabase` which creates a `HIC.Logging.Listeners.ToLoggingDatabaseDataLoadEventListener`.
-This is a translational class that allows access to the `HIC.Logging` hierarchical database logging system which RDMP uses to record all the ongoing activities executed by users.
-A test instance of this database is automatically setup by `DatabaseCreation.exe` and is therefore available any class inheriting from `DatabaseTests`.
+Finally we have the test case `LoggerTestCase.ToDatabase` which creates a `ToLoggingDatabaseDataLoadEventListener`.
+This is class writes to the RDMP relational logging database which RDMP uses to record all the ongoing activities executed by users.
+A test instance of this database is automatically setup by `rdmp.exe install` and is therefore available any class inheriting from `DatabaseTests`.
 If you look at your test server in Sql Management Studio you should see a database called `TEST_Logging`.
 This database has a hierarchy

 TableName|Purpose
 --------|---------